gusztavvargadr/packer/README.md

 ### .NET development

-The following boxes can be used for setting up .NET development [workstations].
+The following boxes can be used for setting up [virtual workstations] for .NET development .

 The boxes contain the respective Visual Studio version with the commonly used options and are based on the core images of the [operating systems].